-A rapid uptake of smart meter installation in the next four years is therefore essential for the transition to better tariffs which will enable substantial economic benefits and also remove cross subsidies.
+A rapid uptake of smart meter installation in the next four years is therefore essential for the transition to better network tariffs which will enable substantial economic benefits and also remove cross subsidies.

 Energeia predicts that under new regulatory arrangements, up to 4 million smart meters will be installed over the next 5 years (Figure 17).
 However, installation levels will need to be well beyond this projection.
-Almost universal penetration is required to enable an early transition to demand based tariffs and realise significant economic benefits.
+Almost universal penetration is required to enable an early assignment of customers to cost reflective tariffs and realise significant economic benefits.
 Close monitoring by policy makers will be required to ensure market led deployments are effective.
-Finding 3: Over \$16bn in network savings can be achieved by 2050 through improving existing tariffs, introducing new tariffs and establishing frameworks for networks to buy grid services from customers with distributed energy resources
+Finding 3: Over \$16bn in network savings can be achieved by 2050 through improving existing tariffs, including by introducing new network tariffs and retail pricing options and establishing frameworks for networks to buy grid services from customers with distributed energy resources.

-On current projections, investment in battery storage is likely to reach a critical mass before 2030 and without appropriate incentives or orchestration, mass scale battery charging profiles could lead to new peak demand events which would drive additional network investment.
-Refining tariffs to allow better integration of batteries, as storage technology becomes more affordable and smarter over time would alleviate this risk.
-However, an additional layer of direct, targeted incentive signals to integrate new technologies at a locational level, to complement more efficient broad based tariff structures, provides the real opportunity for unlocking value of customer investment in power system infrastructure.
+On current projections, investment in battery storage is likely to reach a critical mass before 2030 and without appropriate incentives or orchestration, mass scale battery charging profiles could lead to export/import imbalance in distribution networks or new peak demand events which would drive additional network investment.
+Refining network tariffs to allow better integration of batteries, as storage technology becomes more affordable and smarter over time would alleviate this risk.